darkoverlordofdata/bada-bing/readme.md

-# Ba Da Bing
+# Bada Bing
-## Hey Linux, we gotcha wallpaper here
+## Daily Wallpaper from https://bing.wallpaper.pics/ for Linux & NomadBSD

     Images are copyright to their respective owners.
     Bing is a trademark of Microsoft.